 I find that organising the lunches ( with the childrens help) the night before is so helpful in getting ready in the morning:) – ClaireMy biggest tip is to have lunch made the night before and a checklist for kids to follow in the morning to get ready. – Katrina

-Lunch Box Planner: My lunchbox planner is available to download here.
+Lunch Box Planner: My lunchbox planner pad is available to purchase here.

 ONE WEEK OF HEALTHY LUNCHBOX IDEAS FOR KIDS – Struggling to create a variety of healthy lunchboxes each day?
 Here are my top tips for packing a balanced lunchbox for kids and one week of lunchbox ideas with a printable to help you plan a week of healthy lunchboxes for your kids.
 Find lunchbox ideas here.